rbrtmrtn/pipsi/README.md

 ## How does it work?

-pipsi is a wrapper around virtualenv and pip which installs scripts provided by python packages into isolated virtualenvs so they do not pollute your system's Python packages.
+pipsi is a wrapper around virtualenv and pip which installs scripts provided by Python packages into isolated virtualenvs so they do not pollute your system's Python packages.

 pipsi installs each package into `~/.local/venvs/PKGNAME` and then symlinks all new scripts into `~/.local/bin` (these can be changed by `PIPSI_HOME` and `PIPSI_BIN_DIR` environment variables respectively).